The Bylaw requires fermentation operations to:

 A suitable sampling point must be:

-- Downstream from fermentation equipment
+- downstream from fermentation equipment and wastewater treatment equipment

-- Upstream from washrooms
+- upstream from washrooms

 Monitor and treat wastewater pH

-On days where cleaning and sterilization of fermentation equipment is carried out, operators must measure and record pH at least once during discharge to sewer.
-The pH level must be measured immediately after sampling using an onsite pH meter.
+On cleaning and sterilization days, operators must measure and record pH from the sampling point at least once during discharge to sewer.

 Keep records